Supported File Formats

 To resize and image manually, you can use the zoom function via the mouse wheel or the zoom button in ATLAS.ti.

 When you want to work with Geo data, you only need to add a new Geo Document to your ATLAS.ti project.
-This opens an Open Street world map.
-When you click on the option Query Address, you can navigate to a specific region or location on the map.
+This opens Apple Maps.
+To navigate to a specific region or location on the map, enter an address or location name in the search field.
 For more information, see Working With Geo Docs.

 The survey import option allows you to import data via an Excel spreadsheet (.xls or .xlsx files).
 Its main purpose is to support the analysis of open-ended questions.
 However, this option can also be used for other case-based data that can easily be prepared in form of an Excel table.